fraktalio/fmodel/index.md

 The abstractions that you design, the behaviors that you implement, and the UI interactions that you build all reflect the business — together, they constitute the model of the domain.

+**Fmodel** is:

+- enabling functional, algebraic and reactive domain modeling with Kotlin programming language.
+- inspired by DDD, EventSourcing and Functional programming communities, yet implements these ideas and concepts in idiomatic Kotlin, which in turn makes our code
+    - less error-prone,
+    - easier to understand,
+    - easier to test,
+    - type-safe and
+    - thread-safe.
+- enabling requirements illustration using examples
+    - the requirements are presented as scenarios.
+    - a scenario is an example of the system’s behavior from the users’ perspective,
+    - and they are specified using the Given-When-Then structure to create a testable/runnable specification
+      - Given `< some precondition(s) / events >`
+      - When `< an action/trigger occurs / commands>`
+      - Then `< some post condition / events >`

 <iframe width="560" height="315" src="https://www.youtube.com/embed/U8NzcWV8b4Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Table of Contents